 7.30am: I’m up and dressed, and have started to go through Henry’s1 calendar for the day.
 I text him the most pressing things he needs to be aware of.
 Today, this includes his flight to Israel which has been pushed back.
 I also remind him that it’s his mother’s birthday so I arrange a present (a blue cashmere jumper and a bunch of red tulips) to be sent from him.

-8.30am: I drive over to Henry’s family home and pick up his post.
+8.30am: I drive over to Henry’s family home and pick up his mail.
 I also give the housekeeping staff instructions for the week.
-It’s autumn, and I notice that the leaves have started to fall on the driveway, so I remind the house manager that these need to be swept up twice-daily.
+It’s autumn, and I notice that the leaves have started to fall on the driveway, so I remind the house manager that these need to be swept up twice a day.
 The housekeeper has packed Henry’s bags for his trip.
-I double check everything he needs for his trip is in his bags and take them with me.
+I double check everything he needs for his trip is packed and take them with me.

-12.30: Henry’s safely on his flight so in the car on the way back into town I call his wife.
+12.30: Henry’s safely on his flight so in the car into town, I call his wife.
 They are hosting a summer party in a few months so we go through the details and a high-level plan.
-We’re able to confirm the entertainment but she has some changes to the proposed floorplan.
+We’re able to confirm the entertainment but she has some changes to the proposed floor plan.
 I take notes and let her know I’ll call her after I’ve finished the tasting with the caterers.

 1pm: I spend an hour with the caterers going through their proposed menu for the party.
 All looks in order but they’ve forgotten to include some of the vegan options.
 I call Henry’s wife and let her know that we’re almost able to tick it off the list.